-The beginner’s guide on SSS PESO fund gives general information about this offering from Social Security System (SSS).
+The beginner’s guide on SSS PESO fund gives general info about this offering from Social Security System (SSS).
 But how does the money grow?
 When you start investing, how do you earn passive income?
 In what ways can you make the most out of your savings?

 These are the questions that would be answered in this article.
 Specifically, there will be estimates and comparisons of different saving strategies.